 Ascension Macomb-Oakland Hospital Podiatric Medicine and Surgery Residency

-Program Coordinator: Stacy Cavender
+Program Director: Gene Caicco, DPM Program Coordinator: Stacy Cavender

 Training: Three-year program

-To create a nurturing environment for young podiatric physicians in a multidisciplinary setting necessary to improve the quality of life of those in need.
-This skill set is best to build with the help of all specialties guiding our residents through diagnostic thought processes and applying procedures both conservative and surgical with the patients best interests first and foremost.
+To create a nurturing environment for young resident podiatric physicians in a multidisciplinary setting necessary to improve the quality of life of those in need.
+This skill set is best to build with the help of all specialties guiding our residents through diagnostic through processes and applying procedures both conservative and surgical with patients best interests first and foremost.
 As medicine continues to evolve, the contribution of many disciplines in the hospital setting putting forth the effort towards residency education, will always prove to graduate the best podiatric physicians to serve others.

 The Ascension Macomb-Oakland Hospital Podiatric Medicine and Surgery Residency Program will provide the education and training necessary to develop our next generation of podiatric physicians.